11 Ways To Stop Spending Money On Cars

 2. Really.
 I’m not kidding.
 Don’t lease a car.

-3. I said don’t lease the God damn car.
+3. I said don’t lease the damn car!
 Am I gonna have to get Jersey on your ass?

 4. Don’t give me a lecture about safety standards.
-The average driver gets in an accident every 18 years and a fatality occurs roughly once every 100 million miles traveled.
+The average fatality occurs roughly once every 100 million miles traveled.
 You know what kills people?
 Cupcakes.
 No joke.
-Heart disease is eighteen times more deadly.
-So go eat an apple instead and don’t lease a car.
+Heart disease is eighteen times more likely to kill you than driving in a car.
+So go eat an apple instead of a McDonalds Happy Meal and don’t lease a car.
+You’re money isn’t working for you.

 6. So you wanna blow your financial brains out?
-Before you eat the bullet, check out how much it cost to even register a new car these days, and then tack on the jaw dropping insurance rates and the dealer’s bogus fees.
+Fine!
+Before you bite that bullet, check out how much it cost to even register a new car these days.
+Then tack on the jaw dropping insurance rates, the $2,000 plus tax bill, and the dealer’s bogus fees that he probably named after his pet dog.
 Don’t lease the car.
-Stop bothering me if you’re not willing to take my advice.
+I’m not kidding Stop bothering me if you’re not willing to take my advice.

-9. You leased the car and want me to ‘like’ that picture of you with that rolling debt barnacle.
+10. You leased the car and want me to ‘like’ that picture of you with that rolling debt barnacle.
 Tough noogies!
 I would rather like this Yiddish Yodeler.
-At least she has money in her retirement fund.
+At least she has money in her retirement fund and a car that’s paid for.